blackbhc/refactor/README.md

     `axis_ratio` $\times$ `region_size`.
   - `region_shape` = `box`: the region is a cube with side length $L=$ `region_size`, and stretched along the
     $z$-axis with $L_z=$ `axis_ratio` $\times$ `region_size`.
+- <a id="align_bar"></a>`align_bar`: whether rotate the coordinates to align the $x$-axis to the bar major axis after recentering the target particles.
+This is only done when the bar is detected (see in `bar_threshold`).
+  It's may be useful to align the bar major axis to the $x$-axis for some analysis or visualization.
+Note that if this option is activated then the `bar_major_axis` and `sbar` will be automatically activated in the `Model` section, and the `recenter` in `Pre` section should be switched on otherwise the program will raise an error.

+<font color="red">**Note:**</font> all the following bar related quantities are calculated in the x-y plane,
+namely they doesn't consider the case that the bar is inclined to the x-y plane.
+The possible correction is available with the inertia tensor.

 - <a id="image"></a>`image`: whether to output the image matrices of the target particles.
   - The particles will be divided into bins in each axis (according to the `region_shape`) and do some statistics in each bin, such as the mean value of some quantity, the number of particles in each bin, etc. The bin number